DoorDash Inc. (DASH) – Don’t Be So Quick to Call it Dead

 DoorDash Inc. (DASH) Insider Activity

-DoorDash Inc. disclosed in a document filed with the SEC on Mar 09 that Yandell Keith (Chief Business & Legal Officer) sold a total of 162,587 shares of the company’s common stock.
-The trade occurred on Mar 09 and was made at $130.00 per share for $21.14 million.
-Following the transaction, the insider now directly holds 0.32 million shares of the DASH stock.
+DoorDash Inc. disclosed in a document filed with the SEC on Mar 09 that Lee Gordon S (Chief Accounting Officer) sold a total of 20,065 shares of the company’s common stock.
+The trade occurred on Mar 09 and was made at $130.00 per share for $2.61 million.
+Following the transaction, the insider now directly holds 0.15 million shares of the DASH stock.